Hemken/SASmarkdown/inst/doc/vigsource/README.md

 [github/Hemken](https://github.com/Hemken/SASmarkdown).

 Move the Rmarkdown (rmd) files from this folder (/doc/vigsource) to a new folder in the root of the package, /vignettes.

+Also move
-Also move the DESCRIPTION file from this folder to the root of the package (replacing the existing DESCRIPTION file), probably updating the version and date information.
+the DESCRIPTION file from this folder to the root of the package (replacing the existing DESCRIPTION file), probably updating the version and date information.
+This DESCRIPTION is what specifies that the vignettes be rebuilt.

 Finally, use your favorite build method to rebuild SASmarkdown from your modified source files.